Kkinod/ReactAndTS-Favorites_Notes/README.md

-A project created as part of developing my own programming skills in React:
+A project created as part of developing my own programming skills in:

+- React!
 - TypeScript!
+- Tests!

 - project configuration: eslint, prettier, husky, lint-staged
 - how to use and work with styled components
 - how to use the Atomic Design methodology in a project